Interposition Psychology | Binocular & Monocular Cues for Depth Perception

 Interposition Psychology Definition:

 According to an Oxford reference, “Interposition Psychology” is the placement of monocular cues of visual depth perception and overlapping of another object.
-The overlapping object looks closer than the monocular cue, which is the backend.
+The overlapping thing looks closer than the monocular cue, the backend.

 Interposition psychology example:

-From Interposition psychology, we view the front object near, and the behind object farther away.
+From Interposition psychology, we view the front object as near and the behind thing farther away.
 For example: see the two triangles.
 Which one do you think is near to you?
 And which one is further away?

 Types of interposition psychology: